MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Game_Creation_Guide.md

 - JavaScript code controls the game's logic, including generating sequences, handling user input, playing sounds, and checking the user's answers.
 - Line comments (e.g., **// Array of button colors**) provide explanations for each section of the code.

+- `$(document).keypress(function () { ... })`
+  - Purpose: This function is an event listener that triggers when a key is pressed on the keyboard.
+It initiates the game when the user presses any key.
+- `nextSequence()`
+  - Purpose: This function generates the next sequence of button colors in the game.
+It increases the level, updates the game title, selects a random color, and adds it to the game pattern.
+- `playSound(name)`
+  - Purpose: This function plays a sound when called.
+It takes the name of a sound file as a parameter and plays the corresponding sound.
+- `animatePress(currentColor)`
+  - Purpose: This function creates a visual effect for a button press.
+It temporarily adds a "pressed" class to the button, making it appear as if it's being pressed down.
+- `$(".btn").click(function () { ... })`
+  - Purpose: This function is an event listener for button clicks.
+It triggers when a game button is clicked by the user.
+It captures the user's input and checks if it matches the game's pattern.
+- `checkAnswer(currentLevel)`
+  - Purpose: This function checks if the user's input matches the game's pattern up to the current level.
+It's responsible for determining whether the user has successfully completed the current sequence or made a mistake.
+- `startOver()`
+  - Purpose: This function resets the game to its initial state.
+It sets the level back to 0, clears the game pattern, and allows the game to be restarted.

+**These explanations provide a detailed understanding of each function's role and purpose in the game's logic.**

 ## Step 5: Adding Game Sounds

 1. Inside the "SimonSaysGame" folder, create a new folder named "sounds."